rhysormond/config/README.md

 # Setup

-These configs are designed to be installed on top of Manjaro Gnome minimal.
+These configs are designed to be installed on top of Manjaro KDE.

 # Config